Leeft/omada-to-gotify/README.md

 webhook messages from a TP-Link Omada Network Controller, it converts them into Gotify notifications and delivers them to Gotify.

-Run it in Docker, in a LXC, or really anywhere you like (as long as the Omada network can talk to it, and it can talk to your Gotify server).
+Run it in Docker, in a LXC, or really anywhere you like (anywhere as long as the Omada network can talk to it, and it can talk to your Gotify server).

 ![Gotify screenshot with example message](gotify.png)